ob-d/TRUE.Name.Of.God/Language/T.md

         are I Brain
         are I Body
         are I Cell
-        what are I THAT can spell:
+        what are I THAT can pronounce:
         I think so I AM
     Ok THAT interesting but I U I
     still can not follow